cofuente/cra-template-quick-app/README.md

-# cra-template-quick-app
+# cra-template-quick-setup

-This is the official base template for quick-app.
+This is the official base template for quick-setup.

 For more information, please refer to: